maravaman/intent-orchestra-nexus/backend/README.md

-# Multi-Agent Backend System
+# Perfect Multi-Agent Framework with LangGraph & Ollama

-A comprehensive backend system built with LangGraph for orchestrating multiple AI agents with memory management and user privacy controls.
+A comprehensive multi-agent system built with LangGraph orchestration, local Ollama LLM integration, and complete user privacy controls.

 ## 🏗️ Architecture

-This backend implements the exact architecture shown in your diagram:
+This backend implements the exact architecture from your diagram:

 ```
 Client Request (POST /run_graph)